Kyaak/danger-warnings/README.md

 </br>

-This [danger](https://github.com/danger/danger) plugin provides a uniform report format for various lint [tools](#parsers). <br>
+This [danger](https://github.com/danger/danger) plugin provides a uniform report format for various [tools](#parsers). <br>
-The purpose is a simple to use plugin regardless of the linter tool used to create the issues.
+The purpose is a simple to use plugin regardless of the tool used to find issues in your project :detective:

+This plugin was inspired by the work of [warnings-ng-plugin](https://github.com/jenkinsci/warnings-ng-plugin) :bowing_man:

 ## Table of Contents
 - [How it looks like](#how-does-it-look)